Look Who's Back (film): Production

+The total hours was reportedly 300 hours, of which a fraction was gathered for the final cut of the film.

+According to (at the time 46 year old) Masucci (via The Guardian in 2015), he said he initially thought he was unsuited for the role of Hitler, saying, “For a start, I’m 1m 88cm, (about 10cm taller than Hitler)” and “my physiognomy is completely different.”.
+Reportedly, the casting process included having Masucci “cold-call the Deutche Opera Berlin pretending to be Hitler asking for tickets to a Wagner opera, as well as reciting one of [Hitler’s] speeches”.
+After that, Masucci said, “Once I got the part, I told my neighbours they shouldn’t wonder if they hear me yelling the place down.
+Later I spent two weeks locked in a Berlin hotel room with a language coach, studying [Hitler’s] dialogue and style,”.
+Additionally, he reportedly “put on 26kg, and a make-up artist gave him a false nose, tear ducts, wrinkles and even a false upper lip for the toothbrush moustache, a look that took two hours to apply, before he was sent out among the German public, accompanied by bodyguards in case he was attacked.”.

 Box office

 The film was a box office success, reaching number one in Germany in its third week of release.

 Reception

-Jörg Albrecht wrote on the Deutschlandfunk website that, as a media satire, the film could certainly hold its own with Schtonk!.
-However, the laughter could quickly fade when one realizes that “the German culture of welcome also applies to Adolf Hitler.”
+Jörg Albrecht wrote on Deutschlandfunk that, as a media satire, the film could certainly hold its own with Schtonk!, but laughter could quickly fade when one realizes that "the German culture of welcome also applies to Adolf Hitler."

-In the online edition of the Frankfurter Rundschau, Daniel Kothenschulte wrote: “At first it's not really funny, and then it's not painful enough.”
-The film adaptation of the bestseller squanders great documentary moments in favor of a bland media satire.
+In the online edition of the Frankfurter Rundschau, Daniel Kothenschulte wrote that "At first it's not really funny, and then it's not painful enough", and the film squanders great documentary moments in favor of a bland media satire.

-Michael Hanfeld described the film adaptation of the novel on FAZ.NET as “the stupidest and most perfidious film to hit cinemas in a long time.”
-The film wants to be a satire, but in reality it is “an experimental arrangement and a pamphlet.”
+Michael Hanfeld on FAZ.NET described it as "the stupidest and most perfidious film to hit cinemas in a long time".
+He said that the film wants to be a satire, but in reality it is "an experimental arrangement and a pamphlet".

-The German Film and Media Evaluation (FBW) awarded the film the rating “particularly valuable.”
+The German Film and Media Evaluation (FBW) awarded the film the rating "particularly valuable".